GEO & AEO Glossary

 - AI Visibility

-- Whether AI assistants (ChatGPT, Gemini, Claude) know about and recommend a website when users ask relevant questions.
-Two words, both capitalized, no hyphen.
+- Whether AI assistants such as ChatGPT, Gemini, and Claude know a website and recommend it when users ask relevant questions.
+Written as two capitalized words, no hyphen.

 - AI-Readiness score